-Total amount of amendment during the year due to exposit explicit adjustments was US\$Nil (2018: US\$1,073,000) as none of the senior management and key personnel had any forfeitures during the year.
+Total amount of amendment during the year due to ex post explicit adjustments was US\$Nil (2019: US\$Nil) as none of the senior management and key personnel had any forfeitures during the year.

-Total amount of amendment during the year due to ex post implicit adjustments was US\$2,773,000 gain (2018: US\$1,977,000 loss) due to increase in market price of Morgan Stanley common stock during the year.
+Total amount of amendment during the year due to ex post implicit adjustments was US\$3,818,000 (2019: US\$2,773,000) mainly due to increase in market price of Morgan Stanley common stock during the year in relation to deferred share-based compensation.